jpacg/awesome-stars/README.md

 ## Java

+- [CyberLink4Android](https://github.com/CharonChui/CyberLink4Android) - CyberLink for Android is a development package for UPnP™ developers on Android development.
+CyberLink controls these protocols automatically, and supports to create your devices and control points quickly.The file on www.cybergarage.org for Android can only realize the find and browse function, so I combine the Cyberlink4Java and the jar for Android make this Cyberlink for Android. http://www.cybergarage.org/twiki/bin/view/Main/CyberLinkForJava
+- [cybergarage-upnp](https://github.com/cybergarage/cybergarage-upnp) - cybergarage-upnp is a development package for UPnP™ developers. cybergarage-upnp controls these protocols automatically, and supports to create your devices and control points quickly.
+- [cling](https://github.com/4thline/cling) - UPnP/DLNA library for Java and Android
 - [gnirehtet](https://github.com/Genymobile/gnirehtet) - Gnirehtet provides reverse tethering for Android
 - [JustTrustMe](https://github.com/Fuzion24/JustTrustMe) - An xposed module that disables SSL certificate checking for the purposes of auditing an app with cert pinning
 - [SlimAdapter](https://github.com/MEiDIK/SlimAdapter) - A slim & clean & typeable Adapter without# VIEWHOLDER